trenskow/app/README.md

 Sets the renderer function (async/non-async).

-This method is responsible to turn whatever the routes have returned and write it to the response.

-JSON encoding of values would be something to put in here.
+This method is responsible for writing to the response whatever the routes have returned (JSON encoding of values would be something to put in here).

 > Returns the application.